sap-tutorials/Tutorials/tutorials/appgyver-create-application/appgyver-create-application.md

   - How to add and edit visual elements in the SAP Build Apps Composer tool

 ## Intro
 In this mission you will learn how to create a no-code application using the SAP Build Apps Composer tool.
 The application you create will enable you to scan a barcode on a smartphone and retrieve information from a public API.
-To do this, you will need to download the Preview app (available through iTunes and Google Play store).
+To do this, you will need to download the Preview app (available through [iTunes](https://apps.apple.com/us/app/sap-appgyver-preview/id1585856868) and [Google Play store](https://play.google.com/store/apps/details?id=com.sap.appgyver.preview.release)).

 The application you'll create across the tutorials will read barcodes from food packaging and display information about the product using the Open Food Facts API:

 ![Diagram of scanning a food item from a mobile app](OpenFoodFactsDiagram.png)

-The steps provided detail the process using an SAP BTP account within a desktop browser.
-It is also possible to replicate many of the steps using a free account from [AppGyver.com](https://AppGyver.com).

-All applications are created, edited, and managed within what we call a project, with one application created per project.
-Projects, and their related applications, are not automatically saved in this service, so care should be taken before closing a browser.

 >**IMPORTANT:** Though you can use any SAP Build Apps version, these tutorials are based on a SAP BTP trial account.